khiguera/cppcheckTutorial/README.md

 		Check for missing include statements.

 By default none of the additional checks are enabled.
-Several ids can be given if you separate them with commas, e.g. --enable=style,unusedFunction.

---error-exitcode=\<n\>

-	If errors are found, integer <n> is returned instead of default 0.
-	EXIT_FAILURE is returned if arguments are not valid or if no input files are provided.
-	Note that your operating system can modify this value, e.g. 256 can become 0.

---errorlist

-	Print a list of all possible error messages in XML format.

---exitcode-suppressions=\<file\>

-	Used when certain messages should be displayed but should not cause a non-zero exitcode.

---file-list=\<file\>

-	Specify the files to check in a text file.
-	One filename per line.

--f, --force

-	Force checking of files that have a lot of configurations.
-	Error is printed if such a file is found so there is no reason to use this by default.

--h, --help

-	Print help text.

---inline-suppr

-	Enable inline suppressions.
-	Use them by placing comments in the form:
-	// cppcheck-suppress memleak before the line to suppress.

--q, --quiet

-	Only print something when there is an error.

---report-progress

-	Report progress when checking a file.

---rule=\<rule\>

-	Match regular expression to create your own checks.
-	E.g. rule "/ 0" can be used to check division by zero.

---rule-file=\<file\>

-	Use given rule XML file.
-	See https://sourceforge.net/projects/cppcheck/files/Articles/ for more info about the syntax.

---suppress=\<spec\>

-	Suppress a specific warning.
-	The format of <spec> is: [error id]:[filename]:[line].
-	The [filename] and [line] are optional.
-	[error id] may be * to suppress all warnings (for a specified file or files).
-	[filename] may contain the wildcard characters * or ?.

---suppressions-list=\<file\>

-	Suppress warnings listed in an included file.
-	Each suppression is in the format of <spec> above.

--v, --verbose

-	More detailed error reports

---xml

-	Write results in XML to error stream

 **Note: _You can find all the optional arguments [here](http://linux.die.net/man/1/cppcheck)._**